vermas40/Weightify/README.md

 This branch contains the docker compose file that brings up the containers for the API & web app.
 Alongside this, it also includes the SQLite database that stores the data used in the application.

 ### python-api
-This branch contains the code for the flask API, which hosts the back end algorithm responsible for coming up with the following day calories suggestion.
+This branch contains the code for the flask API, which helps in serving the back end algorithm responsible for coming up with the following day calories suggestion.
+Some of the important files to take note of in this branch are:
+- Dockerfile: This dockerfile helps in setting up the python environment and installing the required libraries for the smooth functioning of the flask API
+- helper_functions.py: This file contains all the python functions that help in implementing the backend algorithm
+- app.py: This file helps in defining the API URLs and bringing up the API itself